 “Learn a few words in the local language, then be sure to use them!
 Please, thank you and sorry in particular are always sure to come in handy.”

 These days, I feel a little embarrassed to confess that when I arrived to start tour-leading in Vietnam, fresh from surviving my first contract in the Middle East, it wasn’t actually my first choice of destination!
 However, from the moment I stepped out of my hotel and got lost in the narrow streets of Hanoi’s Old Quarter, I knew that this was a destination I’d fall head over heels for.
 By the evening, crouched on a small plastic stool with a cold glass of Bia Hoi, I was smitten.

 "I really think Asia has everything.
 Amazing landscapes, vibrant cities, some of the most beautiful beaches in the world, friendly people who always seem to have time to welcome visitors – whether it’s the Thai people with their insistence on ‘sanuk’, which roughly translates as ‘fun’, or the Khmer people of Cambodia who have overcome so much in their recent history – and I haven’t even mentioned the food…”

-Over the years, Anna has enjoyed sampling the more unusual aspects of Asian cuisine, and during her most recent trip to Cambodia added beef with red ants and holy basil, snail salad and frog to the list of dishes she has tried, joining ducks feet, snake, fried scorpion and some of the more ‘unusual’ parts of a goat.
-However, although she has taken part in numerous courses during her travels, she remains a very bad cook.
+I particularly enjoy sampling any and all aspects of Asian cuisine.
+During an especially memorable trip to Cambodia, I added beef with red ants and holy basil, snail salad, and frog to the list of dishes I’ve eagerly tried, joining ducks feet, snake, fried scorpion and some of the more ‘unusual’ parts of a goat.
+However, although I’ve taken part in numerous cookery classes during my travels, I’m still no chef!